aki-nishimura/NUTS-matlab/README.md

 The code for the main functions 'NUTS' and 'dualAveraging' is mostly based on the implementation by Hoffman.

 ## Plans for Additional Features
-Let me know if you find this project helpful and and would like to request the additional features such as:
+Let me know if you find this project helpful and would like to request the additional features such as:
 - non-identity mass matrix: the current implementation of 'NUTS' uses a fixed identity mass matrix.

 ## License